(Updated March 7, 2023)

 The Seminoles have also earned great success against ranked teams under Hamilton.
 The Seminoles defeated No. 1 ranked Duke in Tallahassee on Jan.
 12, 2011 to mark the third time under Hamilton that Florida State has defeated the nation’s top ranked team.
 Hamilton has guided Florida State to wins over No. 1 ranked Duke twice (Jan.
 12, 2011 and March 1, 2006), as well as No. 1 North Carolina on March 14, 2009 in the semifinals of the ACC Tournament.

 Hamilton annually attracts the nation’s top talent to Tallahassee and helps those players reach their goals of not only playing at the next level, but also excelling academically and earning their degrees.

 At Florida State, Hamilton has recruited and coached three of the Seminoles’ four all-time All-ACC First Team selections: Tim Pickett (2004), Al Thornton (2007) and Toney Douglas (2009) as well as the only two players in school history to earn ACC Defensive Player of the Year honors (Toney Douglas in 2009 and Chris Singleton in 2010 and 2011).
-Hamilton has coached 16 All-ACC selections in his first 16 seasons (only 15 Seminole players had earned All-ACC honors in Florida State’s first 11 years in the ACC), 12 selections to the ACC All-Defensive Team, six members of the ACC All-Rookie Team and five members of the All-ACC Tournament team and the 2019 ACC Sixth Man of the Year.
+Hamilton has coached 18 All-ACC selections in his first 17 seasons (only 15 Seminole players had earned All-ACC honors in Florida State’s first 11 years in the ACC), 12 selections to the ACC All-Defensive Team, six members of the ACC All-Rookie Team, seven members of the All-ACC Tournament team and the 2019 ACC Sixth Man of the Year.

 Hamilton has also coached two All-Americans at Florida State – Thornton in 2007 and Douglas in 2009.
 Thornton and Douglas were both All-American Third-Team and All-ACC First-Team selections during their Seminole careers.